 You don’t need a crystal ball to be proactive, just a keen eye for a story and a bit of creativity.
 But don’t force yourself into going for every trending subject – pick the ones that are right for you and your target audience.

 The best thing about proactive PR is that you don’t need a magic wand to do it.
-Define your objectives, find your spokesperson, outline the narrative, identify your target audience and plan how you’re going to reach them – and watch the coverage roll in!
+Define your objectives, find your spokesperson, outline the narrative, identify your target audience and plan how you’re going to reach them – and get creating good content.

 Proactive PR gives you the opportunity to seize control of the messages that are presented to the public – creating the story rather than waiting for it.